 Associate in Fine Arts Degree (Visual Arts pre-major)

-The Humanities and Fine Arts Department offers Associate in Fine Arts degrees (AFA degrees) for those planning to pursue major study in the arts at the four-year level.
+The Fine Arts Department offers Associate in Fine Arts degrees (AFA degrees) for those planning to pursue major study in the arts at the four-year level.
 See Associate in Fine Arts (pp. 75-76 of the catalog) for more details about the Art pre-major for the AFA degree.

 Suggested Starting Classes for AFA Art pre-majors